nhm-herpetology/genomic-disparity/Mammal-uces/README.md

 Bos_indicus_CM003021.1,uce-322_p1
 ```

-You can execute the R script, ```chromosome_cluster.R``` to run all at once, but for the purpose of the tutorial we will walk through the key steps here.
+You can find all of the R commands in the file, ```Mammal-uces.R```, but for the purpose of the tutorial we will walk through the key steps here.
 Start with loading the following R libraries:

 ```
 library(ggplot2)